danielmiessler/SecLists/Discovery/Web-Content/README.md

 Creation date: Aug 27, 2012
 No updates have been made to this wordlist since its creation.

-## Apache.fuzz.txt
-Use for: Discvering sensitive content in Apache web servers.
-Date of last update: Jan 26, 2015

-## ApacheTomcat.fuzz.txt
-Use for: Discovering sensitive content in Apache Tomcat servers.
-Date of last update: Dec 14, 2017

 ## CGI-HTTP-POST-Windows.fuzz.txt
 Use for: Exploiting various vulnerabilities in the now defunct WYSIWYG HTML editor and website administration tool, [Microsoft FrontPage](https://en.wikipedia.org/wiki/Microsoft_FrontPage)
 Source: https://github.com/deepak0401/Front-Page-Exploit